swarnendubiswas/dotemacs/README.md

 ## TODO

 - Improve return key in ivy minibuffer map in TUI
-- Fix "C-`" vterm keybinding in TUI
+- Fix "C-\`" vterm keybinding in TUI
+- Format-all is not working automatically with `.md` files